-	I’ll never pass up an opportunity to use smoked gouda (hello, smoked gouda dip), and it combines beautifully with sharpish cheddar.
+I’ll never pass up an opportunity to use smoked gouda (hello, hello, smoked gouda dip), and it combines beautifully with sharp-ish cheddar.
 I’m not picky with the sharpness – use whichever type of you like.
-Then mozzarella rounds everything out with a mild creaminess to take this Instant Pot mac and cheese over the top!
+Then mozzarella rounds everything out with a mild creaminess to take this IP mac and cheese over the top!

 I’ve written my preferred cheese ratios into the recipe card below, but there is a lot of wiggle room here for you to do your own thing/use up what you have on hand.

 - If you’re looking for even more flavor to this mac and cheese (or to use up an open container), you can sub in two cups of chicken broth for two of the cups of water.